In 2021, our company recorded highest ever revenue and operating profit (EBITA), while operating margin (EBITA margin) was the highest since 2010.

 Board of Directors

 Ramboll’s Group Board of Directors is composed of professionals with a broad mix of experience and employee representatives.
-The Group Board of Directors is presented on page 98.
+See the Board of Directors here.

 Looking to the future

-The Group Board of Directors proposes a dividend of DKK 50 million.
-A dividend of DKK 50 million corresponds to 39 per cent of net profit and 4 per cent of free cash flow for the year.
+A dividend of DKK 100 million corresponds to 32% of net profit and 52% of free cash flow for the year.